ugoogalizer/kubernetes-talos/README.md

 Set up a dns record for talos-gpu.rockyroad.rocks

 ## Steps to Form Cluster and Bootstrap Argo-CD

+Boot the control pane machine with the specific Talos Linux image (i.e. via USB boot disk)

+Make sure it has a statically defined IP address (best with a static DHCP reservation)

 ``` bash
 set +o history